Laxmi Niwas Palace

 The Laxmi Niwas Palace

-Laxmi Niwas Palace served as the royal residence of the rulers of Bikaner during the early twentieth century.
+Laxmi Niwas Palace was a royal residence in the early 1900s.
+The rulers of Bikaner lived here.

 Detailed Information